frederic-perez/AmE-dictionary/data/dictionary.md

 __welterweight__
 __welts__ _n_ :four::hammer: _A lot of the boys had bumpy welts of acne._
 __wen__ _n_ :camera::two::hammer:
-__wend__ _v_ :five: /wɛnd/ (wending) To move or travel slowly somewhere.
-To proceed or go. _Syn_ meander, make one’s way, wind one’s way _Leo wended his way home through the wet streets._ _The legal battle wends its way through the federal appeals process._ _She had to wend her way through the crowd._
+__wend__ _v_ :six: /wɛnd/ (wending) __1__ To direct one’s course.
+To move or travel slowly somewhere. _Syn_ travel _Hikers wend along the marked trails to the top of the mountain, which provides a panoramic view of the area towns._ _Leo wended his way home through the wet streets._ _She had to wend her way through the crowd._ __2__ To proceed on.
+To proceed or go. _Syn_ meander, make one’s way, wind one’s way _The legal battle wends its way through the federal appeals process._
 __werewolf__ _n_
 __wet a line__
 __wet__ _v_ (wetted) _A wetted wick._